huntergps/handbook-docs/Fuse/04 - Layout.md

 The Grid places its children in a grid formation.
 The rows and columns can be specified explicitly by the @(Rows) and @(Columns) properties, or implicitly by assigning the @(RowCount) and @(ColumnCount) properties.

 ### $(RowCount) and $(ColumnCount)
-If all that is needed is a grid of equally sized rows and columns one can simply state the number of rows and columns using the RowCount and ColumnCount properties.
+If all that is needed is a grid of equally sized rows and columns, one can simply state the number of rows and columns using the RowCount and ColumnCount properties.
 ```
 <Grid RowCount="4" ColumnCount="2"/>
 ```